 Washington State Parks with Yurts for Rent

-The yurts you'll find in Washington State Parks are made with durable canvas material and sleep between five and six people.
 Each park offers slightly different amenities and services, so be sure to do your research to know what's included with your reservations.

 Cape Disappointment State Park